jeasx/jeasx/README.md

-# Jeasx - server side rendering with the ease of JSX
+# jeasx - server side rendering with the ease of JSX

 This is the `jeasx` core repository.